Giuliano1993/ServerManPy/Readme.md

 #### Now add the SSH key
 You can either use an already exsisting key or creating a new one.
-To add a new ssh key from your computer to ssh you can go [here](https://cloud.digitalocean.com/account/security?i=75bc4f)
+To add a new ssh key from your computer to ssh you can go [here](https://cloud.digitalocean.com/account/security?i=75bc4f) after adding it copy the fingerprint and add it to sshKeys in your .env file.
+This will allow the script to access the ssh and configure your server

-after adding it you can retrive it launching the ssh-keys.py script.
-You will need yout key ID later on